Get Matched With Radiology Tech Programs

 Step 3: Licensing & Certifications

-According to the American Registry of Radiologic Technologists, 75% of all states require licensure to practice radiology in their state.
-While AART offers its own professional certifications, many states have adopted the AART's exams as part of their licensing criteria.
+According to the American Registry of Radiologic Technologists (AART), 75% of states require licensure to practice radiology.
+Many states use AART’s exams as part of their licensing process.

 Step 4: Continuing Education and License Maintenance